 CFO special report

 Subscribe to our newsletter.
 Enter your details below.

 A major global report on why the modern-day CFO is now less like a number cruncher and more like a potential CEO .

-Chief Financial Officers rarely make headline news – unless you have been the top bean counter for Google, that is.
+Chief Financial Officers rarely make headline news.
+Unless you're the top bean counter for Google.

-So when Patrick Pichette, the CFO of Google, said he was stepping down to travel the world with his wife, it splashed across serious broadsheets and the tabloid press around the world.
-In his resignation note (posted on Google+, naturally) Pichette observed that he was a “member of FWIO, the noble Fraternity of Worldwide Insecure Over-achievers” and that his almost seven years as Google’s CFO had been “a whirlwind of truly amazing experiences”.
+When Patrick Pichette, the CFO of Google, said he was stepping down to travel the world with his wife, it splashed across serious broadsheets and the tabloid press around the world.
+In his resignation note, Pichette observed that he was a “member of FWIO, the noble Fraternity of Worldwide Insecure Over-achievers” and that his almost seven years as Google’s CFO had been “a whirlwind of truly amazing experiences”.

-Few CFOs achieve the kind of prominence – or the almost US$31 million from his Google stock incentives between 2010 and 2013 – enjoyed by Pichette.
-But I somehow doubt that walking up mountains with his wife will be enough for Pichette in the long term.
+Few CFOs achieve the kind of prominence or the almost US$31 million from his Google stock incentives.
+But it's doubtful that walking up mountains with his wife will be enough for Pichette in the long term.

 Moreover, CFOs are increasingly looked on as excellent Chairs-in-waiting.
 The good CFO will have a reputation for prudent, patient, low-ego sound judgement – a ‘good pair of hands’, which goes very well with the non-executive role as Chairman/woman.
-There are fewer examples of CFO-to-Chairman moves than CFO-to-CEO moves, but some notable ones exist, such as that of Andrew Higginson, a long-time finance chief of the well-known UK retailer Tesco.
-When he left Tesco in 2012 he took on two chairmanships: at N Brown, a listed fashion group, and Poundland, a private equity-owned retailer.
+There are fewer examples of CFO-to-Chairman moves than CFO-to-CEO moves, but some notable ones exist.
+For example, Andrew Higginson, long-time finance chief of the well-known UK retailer Tesco.
+When he left Tesco in 2012, he took on two chairmanships: at N Brown, a listed fashion group, and Poundland, a private equity-owned retailer.

 The CFO-CEO marriage